Skip to main content

 • Browser: Safari.
 Works.

 • Chat: WhatsApp, but I hate it.
-I prefer Telegram, but I have fewer contacts there.
+I prefer Signal and Telegram, but I have fewer contacts there.
 I don’t like groups and channels.
 I don’t like that messages need to be instant.
 I like emails.

-• Bookmarks: Bear organized with a tag and subtags.
+• Bookmarks: Notion organized with tags.

 • Read It Later: GoodLinks, that now supports highlights.